 In fall 2017 the San Diego Community College District will quadruple the number of students who will receive free tuition through the San Diego Promise program to nearly 800 students.
 The program’s expansion means up to 600 incoming freshmen will be eligible this fall at San Diego City, Mesa, and Miramar colleges.
 Applications for the program’s second year of the pilot program are being accepted through Feb.
-10 at sandiegounified.org/promise.
-Applications for San Diego Continuing Education students are due by Feb.
-15. CE students can apply at sdce.eu/promise.
+10. Applications for San Diego Continuing Education students are due by Feb.
+15.

 Students already in the program describe what the opportunity has meant to them:

 “The Promise is a fantastic program,” said Arreola, a mother of two children and who is in the Paralegal Program at Miramar College.
 “Even though community college is not really, really expensive, the expenses can add up, and when you’re a parent going back to school, you don’t want to take money from your child’s education.”

 “The whole system, the whole network they have to support you really helps you adjust,” Arreola said.
 “It makes the transition really smooth.”